Community Partners & Resources

 Other Supports for Black Services

-The Healing Space does not verify the license, skills, or experience of anyone listed.
+Healing Space does not verify the license, skills, or experience of anyone listed.
 Therefore, we strongly suggest that you use this referral as you would a telephone directory, simply to locate mental health professionals in your community or online.
 Once you locate a professional, it is your responsibility to investigate their background, to confirm licensing compliance, and ensure that there is not a history of complaints or disciplinary problems with their professional licensing board.

-Black Therapy & Counseling Organizations:
+Black Therapy & Counseling Orgs:

 Therapy for Black Kids was created to help parents deal with the challenges of racial injustice and foster resilience to promote healthy development.